The Short Answer

 Third-party Scripts

-The skipThirdPartyRequests: true option prevents the pre-renderer from loading external scripts (analytics, etc).
-This speeds up builds and avoids errors from scripts that expect a real browser environment.
+skipThirdPartyRequests: true stops the pre-renderer from loading analytics and other external scripts.
+Speeds up builds and avoids errors from scripts expecting a real browser environment.

 Memory Issues

-With many routes, Puppeteer can consume significant memory.
-The maxConcurrentRoutes: 2 option limits parallel rendering.
-Increase it for faster builds if you have the memory, decrease it if builds fail.
+Puppeteer eats memory with lots of routes. maxConcurrentRoutes: 2 limits parallel rendering.
+Bump it up if you have the RAM, dial it down if builds crash.

 Verifying Pre-rendering Works